Scapegoats: Badgers and Bovine TB

 A 2010 survey by Imperial College London and the Zoological Society of London found managing badger populations to stop them spreading bTB to cattle cost more than the impact of the disease (43).
 Professor Christl Donnelly, senior author of the study from the MRC Centre for Outbreak Analysis and Modelling at Imperial College London, said any supposed benefits of 'culling' vanished after four years – and the cost of 'culling' badgers was up to three times as much as the potential savings to the industry (59).
 She went on to say: "I would suggest people seriously consider badger vaccination over a long period".
 Lord Krebs, who initiated the original badger trials, also expressed similar opinions on the cost-effectiveness – or lack of – of badger 'culling' (41).

-The coalition government has now side-stepped the issue by pushing the cost onto English farmers themselves.
-Despite this, there are likely to be considerable costs that will be picked up by the tax payer, including policing (at least £500,000 per year per area) and increased compensation to farmers by initial herd breakdowns caused by the perturbation effect once the ‘culling’ of badgers gets under way (101).
+The coalition Government has now side-stepped the issue by pushing the cost onto English farmers themselves.
+Despite this, there are likely to be considerable costs that will be picked up by the tax payer, including policing and increased compensation to farmers by initial herd breakdowns caused by the perturbation effect once the ‘culling’ of badgers gets under way (101).

 Previous plans in Wales estimated the cost of ‘culling’ to be at least £10 million.
 This was with a projected 'cull' number of 1,500 over five years; which translates to costing a staggering £6,666 per badger.